 Heben described the vehicle he was chasing as a gray, low-profile sports car with a raised spoiler on the trunk, black rims and dark tinted side and back windows, McNeely said.
 It drove north on Cleveland-Massillon Road and was last seen near a ramp to Interstate 77, but it was not known if it entered the freeway.

-Nonetheless, in April 2015 Heben was cleared of those charges in a jury trial:
+Heben was acquitted of those charges in a jury trial: